Search this site

-"It must have been a very pleasant ride for you today since you had me to give you company," he said.
+"It must be a very pleasant ride for you today since you have me to give you company," he said.

 Pleasant!
-The ride had been sheer torture for me.
+The ride was sheer torture!
 But, again, good manners required I nod my head in agreement, and I did so.

-By then, we had almost reached the spot where he wanted to get down.
+By then, we had almost reached his destination.

-"Do you always return home at this time?" he asked me.
+"Do you always return home at this hour?" he asked me.

-I was about to say "yes" when I checked myself in time, realizing the dangers that the innocent question held.
+I was about to say a"yes", but checked myself in time realizing the dangers that the innocent question held.
 I did not want the man to lie in wait for me every day.
 "No," I said, "I don't have regular hours of work; I managed to sneak out of office early today".

 "Oh!" the man exclaimed.

-I could detect a certain regret in that "Oh", but I congratulated myself for my sagacity.
+I could detect disappointment in that "Oh", but I congratulated myself for my sagacity.

-"It is unfortunate for you; if only you had returned at the same hour every day I could have given you company," he said.
+"It is unfortunate for you; if you were to return at this hour every day I could have met you on the way and given you company," he said.